larrywa/SFJobCreator/README.md

 > The product group introduced us to an example on GitHub that does not use Default Services here: https://github.com/Azure-Samples/service-fabric-dotnet-data-aggregation

-It is quite complex so Larry trimmed down the functionality in another app to illustrate solving the Default Services, or rather, not Default Services with this demo app here: https://github.com/dkj0/SFJobCreator.
+It is quite complex so Larry Wall (MSFT Premier Consultant) trimmed down the functionality in another app to illustrate solving the Default Services, or rather, not Default Services with this demo app here: https://github.com/dkj0/SFJobCreator.

 # Some things to note: